zyy-cn/darknet_interface/README.md

     - include "detector.h";
     - link with "libdarknet.so", "libdetector.so"(or "libdetector_c.so") compiled in step 1 and 2;
     - add macro definition ("-DOPENCV", "-DGPU" and "-DCUDNN") and set path to the libraries and headers if you want to use them;
-    - **make sure your "libdarknet.so" is compiled with GPU and CUDNN in step 1 before add "-DGPU" and "-DCUDNN" when your program compiled**
+    - **make sure your "libdarknet.so" is compiled with GPU and CUDNN in step 1 before add "-DGPU" and "-DCUDNN" when your program compiled**;
-    - view "demo.cpp" and "gcc.sh" for more details
+    - view "demo.cpp" and "gcc.sh" for more details.
 - in python:
     - view "detect_dir_img.py" for more details